Effective: October 1, 2021

 Our Services include a platform that third parties may use to develop applications and software that complement Customer’s use of the Services (each, a “Non-Slack Product”).
 We also maintain a directory called the Slack App Directory where some Non-Slack Products are available for installation.
 THESE ARE NOT OUR SERVICES, SO WE DO NOT WARRANT OR SUPPORT NON-SLACK PRODUCTS, AND, ULTIMATELY, CUSTOMER (AND NOT US) WILL DECIDE WHETHER OR NOT TO ENABLE THEM.
 ANY USE OF A NON-SLACK PRODUCT IS SOLELY BETWEEN CUSTOMER AND THE APPLICABLE THIRD PARTY PROVIDER.

-Customer must comply with the Contract and ensure that its Authorized Users comply with the Contract and the User Terms.
+Customer must use the Services only in accordance with the Contract and Help Center and comply with the Acceptable Use Policy.
+Customer must also ensure that its Authorized Users (including users created during workspace setup) comply with the Contract and the User Terms.
 We may review conduct for compliance purposes, but we have no obligation to do so.
-We aren't responsible for the content of any Customer Data or the way Customer or its Authorized Users choose to use the Services to store or process any Customer Data.
-The Services are not intended for and should not be used by anyone under the age of 13.
-Customer must ensure that all Authorized Users are over 13 years old.
+We aren’t responsible for the content of any Customer Data or the way Customer or its Authorized Users choose to use the Services to store or process any Customer Data.
+The Services are not intended for and should not be used by anyone under the age of 16.
+Customer must ensure that all Authorized Users are over 16 years old.
 Customer is solely responsible for providing high speed internet service for itself and its Authorized Users to access and use the Services.

 If we believe that there is a violation of the Contract that can simply be remedied by Customer’s removal of certain Customer Data or Customer’s disabling of a Non-Slack Product, we will, in most cases, ask Customer to take direct action rather than intervene.
 However, we may directly step in and take what we determine to be appropriate action, if Customer does not take appropriate action, or if we believe there is a credible risk of harm to us, the Services, Authorized Users, or any third parties.